pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 ### DISCARD

-The DISCARD statement clears the YDL / YDL of any messages that have been received so far, but have not been processed, ensuring that they will not be processed.
+The DISCARD statement clears the YDL of any messages that have been received so far, but have not been processed, ensuring that they will not be processed.
 This is helpful after a SLEEP statement, to ensure that any messages that were received during the sleep would be ignored, if that is the desired functionality.

 Usage: `DISCARD`